Influenza (The “Flu”)

-The flu virus spreads when a person breathes in air droplets from the infected person who coughs, sneezes or even laughs less than 3 feet from another person (Picture 1).
-The virus can also get into your body when you touch something that the infected person has sneezed, coughed or drooled on and then you touch your mouth, nose or eyes.
+- The flu virus spreads when a person breathes in air from an infected person who coughs, sneezes, or laughs less than 3 feet from another person.

-An infected person can infect others before he or she knows she has the flu and for at least 7 days after getting sick.
+An infected person can infect others before they knows they have the flu and for at least 7 days after getting sick.

-In some people, the flu may lead to sinus or ear infections, pneumonia or dehydration (being “dried out”).
-People who have diabetes, heart, lung or kidney problems or a weakened immune system may have a harder time fighting the flu.
-These people should contact their doctors if they get sick.
+In some people, the flu may lead to sinus or ear infections, pneumonia or being dried out (dehydrated).
+People who have diabetes, heart, lung, or kidney problems or a weakened immune system may have a harder time fighting the flu.
+These people should contact their doctor or health care provider if they get sick.

-- The best way to help prevent the flu or keep your child or yourself from catching a bad case of it, is to get a flu vaccine every year.
+- The best way to help prevent the flu or keep you and your child from getting a bad case of it, is to get a flu vaccine each year.

 - Anyone who is 6 months or older should have a flu vaccine each year.

-- If your child is younger than 8 years old and getting the vaccine for the first time, he or she should get 2 doses in early fall, as soon as the vaccine is available.
+- If your child is younger than 8 years old and getting the vaccine for the first time, they should get 2 doses in early fall, as soon as it's available.

-- There are two types of flu vaccines:
+- There are 2 types of flu vaccines:

-- Tell your doctor if you or your child have any medical problems or allergies before getting vaccinated.
-It is safe for anyone with an egg allergy or an allergy to thimerosal to get the vaccine.
+- You or your child have any medical problems or allergies.
+The vaccine is safe for anyone with an egg allergy or an allergy to thimerosal.
 (Thimerosal is a preservative used in some vaccines.
-No pre-packaged, single dose flu vaccine contains Thimerosal.
+No pre-packaged, single dose flu vaccine contains thimerosal.
 Also, thimerosal is not in any vaccine given to children.)

 Other Ways to Prevent the Flu

-There are other things you can do and teach your child to do to keep from getting the flu.
+There are other things you and your child can do to keep from getting the flu.

 - Cover your nose and mouth with a tissue when coughing or sneezing.
 Throw tissues away where no one else can touch them.
 Wash hands afterward.

-- Wash things used for drinking and eating in hot soapy water.
-Do not share them with others.
+- Wash things used for drinking and eating in hot, soapy water.
+Do not share them.

 - Wipe down hard surfaces that may have virus germs on them.
 Use a disinfectant wipe or soap and water.